Reference

 GET /status carries both a singular and a plural connector field so old and new clients keep working on a multi-connector install:

-GET /status (excerpt)
+GET /status (connector fields example)

 {

-"connector_mode": "action",
+"connector_mode": {

 "connector_modes": [